Khopala

-Khopala is a village and a grampanchayat in Botad district in the state of Gujarat, India.
+Khopala is a village and a grampanchayat in the Gadhada taluka of the Botad district in the state of Gujarat, Western India.
 Khopala is situated near Gadhada.

 Geography

 Khopala has an average elevation of 104 metres (341 feet).khopala an estimated 200 dams and 10 is like a large lake, of which he is prevented from moving water.
 Khopala in famous caste patel (Gabani) Khopala is known as Gabani's surname.
 Gutkha is banned in Khopala.

 Demographics

 As of 2001 India census, Khopala had a population of 10,278.
 Males constitute 51% of the population and females 49%.
 Khopala has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 74%.
 In Khopala, 14% of the population is under 6 years of age.